wp-plugins/contentad/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display popular content to your users from your own site and/or from our sponsored partners, increasing visitor engagement and earning revenue
+Display popular content to your users from your own site and/or from our sponsored partners, increasing visitor engagement and revenue.

 == Description ==